Colostomy / Ileostomy

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

-The usual length of stay is 3 days to 1 week depending on the reason for the procedure and your overall health.
-Your doctor may choose to keep you longer or if complications occur.
+The usual length of stay is 3 days-1 week depending on the reason for the procedure and your overall health.
+Your doctor may choose to keep you longer if complications occur.

 At the Hospital

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Care for the remainder of your hospital stay may also include: